 Targeting an A* in A Level Chemistry?

-Our Chemistry tutors include Oxford and Cambridge graduates who achieved the top grades themselves and know exactly what the mark scheme rewards.
+Our Chemistry tutors include Oxford and Cambridge graduates who scored top grades themselves.
+They know exactly what the mark scheme rewards at the A* threshold.

 The A* in A Level Chemistry is awarded to students who average 90% or more across their A2 papers.
-This means Papers 1 and 2 at A Level (Year 13) — not Paper 3, which is the practical endorsement.
-The AS papers do not contribute to the A* calculation.
-A student who scores 85% on Papers 1 and 2 combined will not receive an A*, regardless of their Paper 3 performance or their Year 12 results.
+In other words, this means Papers 1 and 2 at A Level (Year 13), not Paper 3, which is the practical endorsement.
+Additionally, the AS papers do not contribute to the A* calculation.
+For example, a student who scores 85% on Papers 1 and 2 combined will not receive an A*.
+The Paper 3 performance and Year 12 results do not change this.

 This matters for revision planning.
 In the final weeks before exams, the focus should be on maximising performance on Papers 1 and 2 specifically.
-These papers cover organic chemistry, physical chemistry, and inorganic chemistry across the full A Level specification, and the hardest questions on each paper are specifically designed to test whether a student can think chemically rather than just recall information.
+These papers cover organic, physical, and inorganic chemistry across the full A Level specification.
+The hardest questions test chemical thinking, not memory alone.

 Organic chemistry mechanisms: draw every arrow

-Organic mechanisms are one of the highest-mark areas in A Level Chemistry and one of the most penalised for carelessness.
-The mark scheme awards marks for specific arrow placements — curly arrows must start from the correct electron source (a bond or lone pair) and end at the correct location.
-An arrow that starts in the wrong place or points in the wrong direction loses the mark even if the rest of the mechanism is correct.
-Students aiming for an A* should practise drawing every mechanism from memory, checking each arrow against the mark scheme, until the placement is automatic under exam conditions.
+Organic mechanisms are one of the highest-mark areas in A Level Chemistry.
+They are also one of the most penalised for carelessness.
+The mark scheme awards marks for specific arrow placements.
+For example, curly arrows must start from the correct electron source, such as a bond or lone pair.
+They must also end at the correct location.
+As a result, an arrow in the wrong place or pointing the wrong way loses the mark.
+Indeed, the rest of the mechanism does not save it.
+Therefore, your child should practise drawing every mechanism from memory.
+Each arrow needs checking against the mark scheme until the placement is automatic.

 Physical chemistry calculations: show every step

-In multi-step calculations — equilibrium constants, enthalpy cycles, electrochemical cells, pH calculations — the mark scheme awards marks for method as well as for the final answer.
-A student who sets up the calculation correctly but makes an arithmetic error at the last step can still claim most of the available marks if every step is visible.
+Multi-step calculations are scored on method as well as the final answer.
+This applies to equilibrium constants, enthalpy cycles, electrochemical cells, and pH calculations.
+For example, a student who sets up the calculation correctly but slips on arithmetic can still claim most of the marks.
+However, every step must be visible.
 A student who writes only the final answer scores one mark regardless of whether the method was correct.
-Showing full working on every calculation question is one of the simplest changes that moves an A student toward an A*.
+As a result, showing full working on every calculation question is one of the simplest changes your child can make.
+It often moves an A student toward an A*.

 Synoptic questions: link across topics

-The hardest questions on A Level Chemistry papers are synoptic — they require students to apply knowledge from multiple topics in combination.
-A question might present an unfamiliar organic compound and ask about its reactivity, spectroscopic properties, and synthesis route simultaneously.
-These questions are designed to discriminate between A and A* students, and most A students lose marks here not because they lack the knowledge but because they do not recognise which knowledge to apply.
+The hardest questions on A Level Chemistry papers are synoptic.
+They require students to apply knowledge from multiple topics at once.
+For example, a question might present an unfamiliar organic compound and ask about its reactivity, spectroscopic properties, and synthesis route.
+These questions separate A and A* students.
+In fact, most A students know the content.
+They lose marks because they fail to spot which knowledge to apply.

-Practising synoptic questions specifically — rather than topic-by-topic questions in isolation — is essential preparation for the A*.
-When working through a synoptic question, the useful habit is to identify every topic that appears in the question before attempting an answer, then work methodically through each component.
+Practising synoptic questions specifically, rather than topic-by-topic questions in isolation, is essential preparation for the A*.
+When working through a synoptic question, the useful habit is to identify every topic before attempting an answer.
+Then your child should work methodically through each component.
 Students who rush into synoptic answers without mapping the question first consistently miss marks they were capable of earning.

-How to revise A Level Chemistry for an A*
+How should your child revise A Level Chemistry to reach an A*?

 The A Level Chemistry specification is the document that defines what the exam will test.
 Every question in Papers 1 and 2 is written to specification points.
-Students who revise from textbooks without cross-referencing the specification often cover topics in more depth than is needed in some areas and miss specification points entirely in others.
-Download the full specification for your exam board (AQA, OCR, or Edexcel), work through it systematically, and ensure every point is covered before moving to past papers.
+As a result, students who revise from textbooks without cross-referencing the specification often cover some topics in too much depth.
+They may also miss specification points entirely in others.
+Therefore, your child should download the full specification for their exam board (AQA, OCR, or Edexcel).
+They should work through it systematically and ensure every point is covered before moving to past papers.

-Use past papers to find your specific loss patterns
+Use past papers to find your child’s loss patterns

-Sit full past papers under timed conditions, mark them against the scheme, and keep a record of which topics and question types are consistently costing marks.
-Most A Level students have one or two areas where they reliably lose marks — often equilibria, organic synthesis, or spectroscopy.
-Identifying these patterns early and addressing them specifically is more efficient than revising every topic equally in the weeks before the exam.
+Your child should sit full past papers under timed conditions and mark them against the scheme.
+The next step is keeping a record of which topics often cost marks.
+Most A Level students have one or two areas where they regularly lose marks: often equilibria, organic synthesis, or spectroscopy.
+Therefore, spotting these patterns early and addressing them specifically is more efficient than revising every topic equally.
+In practice, the weeks before the exam are too short for broad revision.

 Read examiner reports

 AQA, OCR, and Edexcel all publish examiner reports after each exam series.
-These documents describe in plain language what distinguished the top responses from average ones — which mechanisms were drawn incorrectly, which calculation steps were most commonly missed, which command terms were misread.
-Reading two or three examiner reports on the topics you find hardest is one of the most efficient uses of revision time available and is used by very few students.
+These documents describe in plain language what set the top responses apart from average ones.
+Specifically, they flag which mechanisms were drawn incorrectly, which calculation steps were missed, and which command terms were misread.
+As a result, your child should read two or three examiner reports on their hardest topics.
+In fact, this is one of the most efficient uses of revision time.
+However, few students do it.

 Stuck between an A and an A* in Chemistry?

-A specialist tutor can identify the specific question types and habits keeping you below the A* boundary and build a focused plan to address them.
+A specialist tutor can identify the question types and habits keeping your child below the A* boundary.
+They build a focused plan to address each one.

 Gonzalo

-Gonzalo completed an MChem in Chemistry at Oxford (First Class, 80% overall), winning the Academic Open Scholarship at Jesus College and three Woodward Prizes for excellence in Chemistry.
-He achieved A* in Maths, Further Maths, Chemistry, and Biology at A Level, and holds nine Grade 9s at GCSE.
-His Oxford transcript includes marks of 91 in Organic Chemistry and scores of 90, 88, and 87 across other core subjects.
+Gonzalo completed an MChem in Chemistry at Oxford (First Class, 80% overall).
+He won the Academic Open Scholarship at Jesus College and three Woodward Prizes for excellence in Chemistry.
+He achieved A* in Maths, Further Maths, Chemistry, and Biology at A Level, plus nine Grade 9s at GCSE.
+His Oxford transcript includes marks of 91 in Organic Chemistry.
+Other core subject scores include 90, 88, and 87.
 Gonzalo is now starting a PhD in Inorganic Chemistry at Cambridge.
-He tutors A Level Chemistry with a depth of subject knowledge that goes well beyond what the specification requires — exactly the foundation needed for a consistent A*.
+He tutors A Level Chemistry with a depth of subject knowledge that goes well beyond the specification.
+This is exactly the foundation needed for a consistent A*.

 Murray

-Murray is reading Materials Science at Oxford (MEng, expected First), having achieved A* in Maths, Chemistry, and Physics at A Level.
+Murray is reading Materials Science at Oxford (MEng, expected First).
+He achieved A* in Maths, Chemistry, and Physics at A Level.
 He holds a Silver Cambridge Chemistry Award and has over 150 hours of tutoring experience across the sciences.
-Murray is particularly effective at helping students build the problem-solving approach needed for synoptic and unfamiliar questions — the part of A Level Chemistry papers where most A students lose their A* marks.
+Murray is particularly effective at helping students build the problem-solving approach needed for synoptic and unfamiliar questions.
+These are the parts of A Level Chemistry papers where most A students lose their A* marks.

 Jessica

-Jessica is completing her fourth year in Medicine at Cambridge, having achieved A*A*A*A* at A Level in Mathematics, Further Mathematics, Chemistry, and Biology.
-With hundreds of hours of tutoring experience across A Level Chemistry and the sciences, Jessica has a precise understanding of what the mark scheme rewards at the highest grade levels.
-She is particularly effective with students who are close to an A* but losing marks through incomplete mechanisms, imprecise terminology, or inconsistent performance on calculation questions.
+Jessica is completing her fourth year in Medicine at Cambridge.
+She achieved A*A*A*A* at A Level in Mathematics, Further Mathematics, Chemistry, and Biology.
+With hundreds of hours of tutoring experience, Jessica has a precise understanding of what the mark scheme rewards.
+This means she knows what separates top responses at A* level.
+She is particularly effective with students who are close to an A* but losing marks.
+The pattern is usually incomplete mechanisms, imprecise terminology, or inconsistent performance on calculation questions.

 Ready to push for an A* in A Level Chemistry?

-If your child is sitting consistently in the A range but the A* is not landing, the right tutor can identify the specific patterns keeping them below that boundary and fix them before the exams.
-Get in touch and we will match them with a specialist Chemistry tutor.
+Your child may be sitting consistently in the A range with the A* not landing.
+The right tutor can identify the patterns keeping them below that boundary.
+The tutor then fixes the patterns before the exams.
+Get in touch and we will match your child with a specialist Chemistry tutor.

 Expert A Level Chemistry Tutoring with Greenhill Academics